 "Odd as it may seem, children who hit are children who are afraid.
 The fears that cause trouble for a child who hits usually have their roots in some frightening experience earlier in her life, even though she may not seem frightened at all.
 To manage her fear, the frightened child develops aggressive behavior that flares any time she feels tense.
 Instead of crying or saying she feels scared when her fears are triggered, she tightens up, can’t ask for help, and lashes out."

-our own child looks like the enemy.
+child looks like the enemy.
 We feel an urgent need to take action.
 Punishing action.

 But punishing a child who hits doesn't stop the hitting.
 It just increases the child's fear, making future hitting more likely.
 To stop the hitting once